When Scattering the Ashes is Your Choice

 Assisting Families in the Tulsa, OK Community

-Legacy can help you scatter the cremains in a natural open place: over the waters of an ocean or lake, drifting through the air in the mountains during a beautiful moonlight service, or throughout a garden where the spirit of the deceased can roam free.
+A Legacy cremation consultant can help you scatter cremation remains (cremains) in a natural open place: over the waters of an ocean or lake, drifting through the air in the mountains during a beautiful moonlight service, or throughout a garden where the spirit of the deceased can roam free.

 The most important decision is “where to scatter”.
-Keep in mind that the location should be personal.
+Over the years, Legacy cremation counselors have learned that it is best to keep in mind that the location should be personal.
 It should have some meaning for your loved one.
 It may be a favorite place where family often went; it may be a place your loved one like to go to be alone and think.
 Perhaps it’s the spot where a marriage proposal took place, or where a first house was built.
 Whatever the choice, you can have a gathering of close family and friends at the spot before scattering the ashes, when all can share stories and memories about the deceased.

 The state of the ashes upon scattering.
 The remains must be completely pulverized, including the bones.
 No bone fragments should be evident.
-Since the presence of bone fragments may indicate a crime scene, Legacy Cremation Services is extremely diligent at making sure this takes place.
+Since the presence of bone fragments may indicate a crime scene, Legacy cremation staff is extremely diligent at making sure this takes place.

 Legalities of location.
-We have to learn about the legal details regarding the scattering of ashes in the specific place you have picked.
+The Legacy cremation professional you work with will learn about the legal details regarding the scattering of ashes in the specific place you have picked.
 Legalities vary from region to region, and you may need to get permission.
 Legacy will look into it and let you know if this is necessary.
 Generally, the only time when permission is not necessary, is when you choose to scatter on your own private property.

 - If you want to scatter on someone else’s private property, you only need their permission.